 Current U.S. military members and dependents don’t have to pay a thing to enjoy some of the most beautiful natural sites across the country, as they’re eligible for a free America the Beautiful Pass.
 The annual pass grants entrance to over 2,000 federal recreation sites.

 24. Spa Discounts

 Serving in the military can be stressful, but Massage Envy is helping service members ease some of that stress away with its military discount.
-All active military personnel can join Massage Envy at a savings of $60 a year.
+All active military personnel can join Massage Envy at a savings.

 25. Discounts on Shipping

 Shipping care packages can get pricey.
-Fortunately, USAA members who ship with FedEx can save up to 36 percent on personal shipping costs.
+Fortunately, USAA members who ship with FedEx can save up to 36% on personal shipping costs.